CONGRATULATIONS! You have found our free needlework projects and patterns page.

 Assisi embroidery patterns and projects.

-Bargello is a type of needlepoint which used long straight stitches, arranged in a zigzag line.
+Bargello is a type of needlepoint that used long straight stitches, arranged in a zigzag line.
 Find some free bargello needlepoint patterns below like a wallet, bell, needle case, and evening purse.

 Here are the best free blackwork embroidery patterns showing classic Elizabethan monochromatic designs.
 Used to adorn cuffs, collars and hems of garments, today they make lovely designs to display.